 Professional liability insurance, also called errors and omissions insurance or malpractice insurance, provides important protection for human and social services professionals.
 They can often bundle it with their general liability insurance or BOP.

 Professional liability insurance covers the costs of client lawsuits over alleged mistakes or negligence.
-For example, a social worker might fail to recognize severe depression in someone who causes self-harm, or a foster care center might miss critical information in a background check.
+For example, a nursing home is sued for neglect of a resident, or a foster care center might miss critical information in a background check.
 This policy would pay for the cost of hiring an attorney and any resulting settlement or judgment.